 Day 7 – Short Trip to Raleigh, North Carolina

-Enjoy the sounds of up-and-coming bands, as well as wild bluegrass festivals and more.
-Invigorate your senses with the many flavors of craft beers and spirits.
-Discover gifts and treasures at local boutiques, including many handmade and custom designs for truly eclectic finds.
-And expand your horizons with an engaging array of visual and performing arts exhibits.
-Enjoy the city’s great outdoors, too!
-Hikers, bikers and kayakers are out here in record numbers.
-We can recommend hikes and family-friendly picnic spots.
+Enjoy the sound of up-and-coming bands, as well as bluegrass festivals and many more.
+Revitalize your senses with the many flavors of craft beers and spirits.
+Discover gifts and treasures in the local shops, including many handmade and customized creations, for truly eclectic finds.
+Broaden your horizons with a wide range of visual art exhibitions and performances.
+Also enjoy the city’s great outdoors!
+Hikers, cyclists, and kayakers are here in record numbers.
+We can recommend hikes and picnic spots for families.

 Washington DC to Raleigh NC: 260 miles, 4.5 hours